eafit-apolo/apolo-users/docs/source/software/monitoring/nagios/nagios-core-4.4.1/installation.rst

 .. note::
    It's important to remember that Firewalld is the firewall of the system in CentOS 7.

-We will need to allow http port in the firewall configuration.
+We will need to allow HTTP port in the firewall configuration.
 The SNMP ports (161-162) should be allowed for the correct operation of iLO REST Plugin.
 We decided to allow these firewall requirements in the **public** zone.

 .. literalinclude:: src/tasks/firewall-config.yml
    :language: yaml